iworks/reading-position-indicator/readme.txt

 1. A new menu **Progress** in **Appearance** will appear in your Admin Menu.

 == Changelog ==

+= 1.0.8 (2024-02-21) =
+* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.2.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.8.
+* The build process has been updated.

 = 1.0.7 (2023-12-29) =
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.0.